 Certain properties constituting the Oil and Gas Assets are held in the form of licences, leases and PSCs.
 If the holder of the licence, lease or PSC or the operator of the licence, lease or PSC fails to meet the specific requirement of a licence, lease or PSC, including compliance with environmental, health and safety requirements, the licence, lease or PSC may terminate or expire.
 There is a risk that the obligations required to maintain each licence, lease or PSC will not be met.
 The termination or expiration of the licence, lease or PSC, or the working interests relating to a licence may have a material adverse effect on the business, financial condition, results of operations and prospects associated with the Oil and Gas Assets.
-From time to time, the licences and leases may, in accordance with their terms, become due for renewal; there is a risk that these licences, leases and PSCs associated with the Oil and Gas Assets will not be renewed by the relevant government authorities, on terms that will be acceptable to the Corporation.
+From time to time, the licences, leases and PSCs associated with the Oil and Gas Assets will not be renewed by the relevant government authorities, on terms that will be acceptable to the Corporation.
 There also can be significant delay in obtaining licence renewals which may already affect the operations associated with the Oil and Gas Assets.